Sebastien-Raguideau/GastroPak_Workshop/GenomeAssembly.md

 ### Assembly with megahit

 [Megahit](https://pubmed.ncbi.nlm.nih.gov/25609793/) is a fast and memory efficient assembler allowing for the coassembly of large number of sample.

+*Chose one organism to assemble from short reads either Ecoli61 or BL23DE3*

 *Practical: Please find the correct command line to use*